outaagunga/documentation/strategy-forex.md

 #### **Step 3: Entry Execution**

-**Hybrid Entry Execution**: Upon the 'Close Inside' trigger, calculate the potential Reward-to-Risk (R:R) relative to the High/Low of the Free Bar (SL) and the Middle SMA (TP).
+Hybrid Entry Execution: Upon the 'Close Inside' trigger, calculate the R:R using the Free Bar extreme as the SL and the current Middle SMA as the TP.
+If R:R is $\ge$ 1:1, enter at Market; otherwise, use a Limit Order for 1.25x R:R. Once in the trade, the strategy.exit limit must dynamically update to the SMA value on every bar.

-* **Market Entry**: If the current Close provides at least a 1:1 R:R, execute a Market Order immediately.
-* **Limit Entry**: If the Close is too far from the SMA (R:R < 1:1), place a Limit Order at a price level that secures a 1.25x R:R. This order should remain active for only 2 bars.
-If not filled, the setup is void

-#### **Step 4: Risk Management (Stop Loss)**

-* **Placement (Variable Persistence)**: Place your Stop Loss (SL) slightly above the highest point of the "Free Bar" (shorts) or below the lowest point (longs). **Note to Coder**: Track the extreme of the out-of-bounds sequence plus a 0.2 * ATR buffer using a persistent variable.
-Reset this only when strategy.position_size == 0 or when longUnlocked is toggled.
-This ensures the strategy.exit command maintains a valid reference point and prevents premature stop-outs from minor wicks at the exhaustion peak.
-* **Logic:** If the price breaks past the Free Bar's extreme, the momentum is too strong and the reversal thesis is invalidated.

-#### **Step 5: Profit Taking (Targets)**

-* **Target 1 (The Mean)**: Set the strategy.exit limit to the Middle SMA.
-This must update every bar to track the dynamic mean.
 Once price covers 60% of the distance to the SMA, activate a trailing stop (using trail_points or a previous-bar-extreme trail).
 This locks in profit while allowing the trade to "drift" toward the moving target.
-* **Target 2 (Execution)**: If aiming for the opposite band, use a single strategy.exit call containing both the limit (Target 1) and a dynamic stop (Trailing/Breakeven).
-Avoid multiple separate exit calls for the same position to prevent script conflicts and "ghost" orders.
+* Target 2 (Opposite Band): To target the opposite band, bundle the SMA limit, the ATR-based Stop Loss, and the Trailing Stop into a single strategy.exit call.
+This prevents "ghost" orders and ensures Pine Script's broker emulator handles the exit priority correctly.

 ### **Visualizing the Setup**
+* Plotting the "Gap": Use plotfill() or bgcolor() to highlight the area between the Free Bar and the Bollinger Band.
+This visual "white space" is the primary filter for high-conviction exhaustion trades

 ### **Why this works better than a "Touch"**